canonical/ubuntu.com/templates/engage/pre-kubecon-event.md

 **Who should attend:** Open to IT teams in the Netherlands wanting to learn more about MicroK8s and Kubernetes, and how to innovate with these.

-**What you will learn:** Broad by design, we will discuss Canonical and Ubuntu, MicroK8s, Kubernetes.
+**What you will learn:** Broad by design, we will discuss Canonical, Ubuntu, MicroK8s and Kubernetes.
 There will also be time for questions or scheduling 121s with us.

 **Takeaways:** Ideas and building blocks for today and the future.